OpenStackOnRaPi/ostackinstall/README.md

 **1. Shut down the cluster**

-This will stop the entire cluster (finally the RPis are powered off), but will not destroy anything.
-Raspberry PIs can then powered-on at a later time to resume OpenStack operation.
+This will stop the entire cluster (finally, the RPis will be powered off) withoput destroying anything.
+It will be possible to power-on the RPis and resume OpenStack operation at a later time.

   * Stop containers
     ```